checklist/checklist-support/docs/templates/templates.md

 ## Public Templates

-Instead of starting with a blank page, browse our [checklist templates](https://checklist.com/templates){:target="\_blank"} to find the right one.
+Instead of starting with a blank page, browse our [checklist templates ↗](https://checklist.com/templates){:target="\_blank"} to find the right one.
 You can then save the template as a checklist and start working with it.

 ## Team Templates